Today has been one of the most tumultuous days for the Government since it triggered Article 50 and began the process of leaving the European Union.

 - Should the Prime Minister fail to win majority support, this will trigger a leadership election.
 If there is only one candidate – a scenario which arose in 2003 when the parliamentary party united around Michael Howard as Iain Duncan Smith’s replacement – then that person will become party leader immediately, and Prime Minister following an audience with the Queen.

 - If there is more than one candidate, then the parliamentary party will hold a series of ballots, one on each Tuesday and Thursday, in which MPs vote for their preferred candidate.
 At each stage of voting, the bottom placed candidate is removed until only two remain.
+The precise timetable of the parliamentary ballot is decided by the 1922 Committee.

 - Theresa May will remain in post as party leader and Prime Minister while the contest is underway, until the point at which the winner is announced.